-We've rounded up the ten best mountain towns across the country that you can add to your travel bucket list.
+We've rounded up the ten best mountain towns across America that you can add to your travel bucket list.

 1. Aspen, Colorado

 This Colorado town in the Rocky Mountains is a result of the silver mining boom in the late 1800s.
-With ski resorts, fancy restaurants and boutiques, and stunning mountain views this resort town in the mountains can't be beat.
+With ski resorts, fancy restaurants, art galleries, and boutiques, and stunning mountain views this resort town in the mountains can't be beat.

 2. Park City, Utah

 The location for the Sundance Film Festival every year is also a popular skiers destination.
 It's the home of the Utah Olympic Park, which was the site of the 2002 Olympics.
-From mountain biking and fly fishing in the summer to cross country skiing in the winter, there is plenty to do here year-round.
+From mountain biking, hiking trails, and fly fishing in the summer to cross country skiing in the winter, there is plenty to do here year-round.